 Understanding Check Fraud and Other Risks

 The term “check fraud” is rather vague and can be used to describe a rather wide range of criminal activities.
 Sometimes, check fraud can be as simple as simply signing someone else’s name.
-Other times, attempts to commit check fraud will be significantly more sophisticated and involve many different moving pieces.
+Other times, attempts to commit check fraud will be significantly more sophisticated and involve check washing.

 In order to make sure your business is as secure as you can possibly be, it is very important for you to understand what is potentially at risk.

-- Counterfeiting checks describes any effort to try to imitate an otherwise legitimate check.
+- Counterfeiting checks means imitating an otherwise legitimate check.
 The easier a given check will be to imitate, the more likely that someone could pull off a successful counterfeit.
 Having special types of ink, paper, and unique graphics can help keep you more secure.